Some basic arithmetic on growth

 The government wrongly says an EU re set will give us more economic growth.
 They think they can get non tariff barriers to trade in goods eased to promote more activity.
 Let’s look at the basic arithmetic.

 In 2024 the UK imported 1.7 times as much as it exported in goods to the EU, running a large deficit.
 If they could get barriers eased so that they could expand trade by 10% both ways, our goods exports would go up by £17.7 bn and our goods imports by ££30 bn .
-GDP figures add in exports as that is activity and value added created in the UK, and subtract imports as that is activity abroad.
+GDP figures add in exports as that is activity and value added created in the UK.
+Imports subtract where we close UK production to buy from activity abroad.
 So with a symmetric 10% increase in goods trade GDP would be reduced .
 The UK would need to find ways of creating or keeping barriers against imports to help growth from the EU trade route.

 To keep GDP constant the UK would need to increase its goods exports by 70% more than its imports, given the much lower base of exports in our trade.
 So if imports rose 5% we would need to grow exports by 8.5% just to stand still.